f1337/f1337.github.io/scratchpad/idea-documents.md

 Any time we have an idea for a feature/improvement/bugfix/whatever which requires research, may impact others on our team, or impact other teams, or if we just want feedback.

-If you find yourself wondering whether to you should write an RFC, and Idea Document is an excellent low-commitment first step, and its format naturally evolves into an RFC (if needed).
+If you find yourself wondering if you should write an RFC, an Idea Document is lower-effort, and its format naturally evolves into an RFC (if needed/desired).

 ## Why would we write an idea document?